 C. Length of overtime periods:

 Div 1 (U-19); Div 2 (U-16)

 Div 3(U-14); Div 4 (U-12)

 Div 5 (U-10)

-FIFA Laws of the Game.
-Only players on the field at the end of the overtime
+D. In the case of a tie following the two (2) OVERTIME periods, the winner shall be determined by the taking of kicks from the penalty mark in accordance with FIFA Laws of the Game.
+Only players on the field at the end of the overtime can participate.

 10. CAUTIONS, EJECTIONS AND MISCONDUCT